-Certain pronouncements were issued by the International Accounting Standards Board ("IASB") but not yet effective as at March 31, 2014.
+Certain pronouncements were issued by the International Accounting Standards Board ("IASB") or the IFRS Interpretations Committee ("IFRIC") but not yet effective as at March 31, 2015.
 The Company intends to adopt these standards and interpretations when they become effective.
-The Company is still evaluating these standards to have an impact on its consolidated financial statements.
+The Company does not expect these standards to have an impact on its consolidated financial statements.
 Pronouncements that are not applicable to the Company have been excluded from those described below.

-The following standards or amendments are effective for annual periods beginning on or after April 1, 2014.
+The following standards or amendments are effective for annual periods beginning on or after April 1, 2015.